Berline-Vergne valuation and generalized permutohedra: Generic permutohedron

 Applying McMullen's formula to $P = \Perm(\v),$ we get

-Because of the symmetric properties of $\Perm(\v)$ and $\alpha,$ there are a lot of terms in the above summand coincident, and it is natural to group them together.
-In order to this, we need the following definition and proposition. \begin{defn} The symmetric group $\S_{n+1}$ acts linearly on $\R^{n+1}$ by permuting the coordinates.
-Two subsets $A_1,A_2 \subset \R^{n+1}$ are said to be \emph{symmetric} if they lie in the same orbit, i.e. if there exist $\sigma\in \S_{n+1}$ such that $\sigma(A_1)=A_2$.
+Because of the symmetric properties of $\Perm(\v)$ and $\alpha,$ a lot of terms in the above summand coincide.
+Hence, it is natural to group them together as in Example \ref{ex:3d}.
+In order to do this, we need the following definition and proposition. \begin{defn} The symmetric group $\fS_{n+1}$ acts linearly on $\R^{n+1}$ by permuting the coordinates.
+Two subsets $A_1,A_2 \subset \R^{n+1}$ are said to be \emph{symmetric} if they lie in the same orbit, i.e. if there exist $\sigma\in \fS_{n+1}$ such that $\sigma(A_1)=A_2$.
 Since the action is orthogonal, two symmetric sets are congruent, in particular, they have the same volume (if measurable). \end{defn}

-The following results are given in \cite{??}. \begin{prop} There is a one-to-one correspondence between ordered set partitions of $[n+1]$ and faces of $\Perm(\v)$ defined as follows:
+The following results are well-known.
+(See for example \cite[Propostion 2.2 of Chapter VI]{barvinokconvex}.) \begin{prop} There is a one-to-one correspondence between ordered set partitions of $[n+1]$ and faces of $\Perm(\v)$ defined as follows:

 For any ordered set partition ${\cP}= (P_1, P_2, \cdots, P_l)$ of $[n+1]$, the corresponding face is obtained by maximizing any linear functional given by a vector $\c \in \R^{n+1}$ with the property that \begin{alist} \itm $c_i=c_j$ if $i$ and $j$ are both in $P_k$ for some $k$, and \itm $c_i<c_j$ if $i\in P_{k_1}$ and $j\in P_{k_2}$ with $k_1< k_2$. \end{alist} Let $m_i=|P_i|$.
 Then the corresponding face has dimension $n+1-l$ and it is congruent to